Prokopy Zubarev: Biography

-Zubarev was born in to a peasant family and was a Bolshevik from 1904.
+Zubarev was born in to a peasant family of Russian ethnicity and was a Bolshevik from 1904.
 From 1915 to 1917, he served in the Imperial Russian Army in World War I. He served in the Soviet of the Ufa Governorate in 1922.
 In 1929, he served in the Northern Krai Soviet.

 Prokopy Zubarev was one of the defendants in the Case of the Anti-Soviet "Bloc of Rights and Trotskyites" of 2-13 March 1938.
 He was accused of disrupting the food supply and having been a member of the czarist secret police.
-On 13 March 1938 he was sentenced to death and on 15 March 1938 he was executed by the NKVD via firing squad.
+On 13 March he was sentenced to death and was executed by NKVD firing squad two days later.
 He was rehabilitated in 1965.